How to Market and Grow Your HVAC Business

 Pay close attention to the last element!
 It used to be that when people wanted to hire an HVAC professional, they opened up a big fat phone book and scanned the yellow pages for a heating and cooling company they’d seen advertised in a commercial or local newspaper.
 Some even asked their friends and neighbors for a recommendation.
 But one thing is for sure - they definitely didn’t pull out their smartphone and search for “heating repair in West Bloomfield, MI”!

 Today’s digital world is a totally different culture than it was even 10 years ago.
 If your HVAC business isn’t online, you’re already losing customers to your competition.
-But if you are online, your website MUST to be up-to-date with the latest SEO tactics and best practices to ensure your business is visible to those searching for your services.
+But if you are online, your website MUST be up-to-date with the latest SEO tactics and HVAC digital marketing best practices to ensure your business is visible to those searching for your services.

 More than 70% of consumer searches on the Internet are for local businesses, so you want to make sure your HVAC website is easily found.
 So aside from having a great, user-friendly website that is properly optimized for search engines, it’s important you also list your business in all the local search directories you can.
 Some are free, and some require a subscription.
 We recommend taking advantage of all the free listings you can before investing in any paid directory listings.